Alfikan/Alfikan/README.md

 - 👋 Hi, I’m @Alfikan
-- 👀 I’m interested in coding dance and sports game
+- 👀 I’m interested in coding  and sports game
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me  just email me khanalfi988@gmail.com